 Blue Ridge Restaurant is located at 290 Macon Avenue.
 Demand is high so be sure to make reservations.
-The restaurant is open for Breakfast Buffet Daily: 7:00 AM – 10:30 AM, Dinner Buffet Friday and Saturday: 5:00 PM – 9:00 PM, and Sunday Brunch Buffet: Noon – 2:30 PM.
+The restaurant is open for Breakfast Buffet Daily: 7:00 AM – 10:30 AM, Dinner Buffet on Friday and Saturday: 5:00 PM – 9:00 PM, and Sunday Brunch Buffet from noon – 2:30 PM.

 4. French Broad Chocolate Lounge

 A trip to Asheville would not be complete without a stop at the French Broad Chocolate Lounge.
 Asheville’s only bean-to-bar chocolate shop, French Broad Chocolate Lounge is the perfect place to indulge your sweet tooth.

 They offer a variety of chocolate-based desserts, as well as hot chocolate and truffles.
 The salted caramel brownies are pure heaven in chocolate form.

 The lounge is located downtown at 10 S Pack Square and is open from 11 AM until 10 PM every day.

 Rhubarb is a warm and inviting restaurant where you can enjoy quality food with your friends or family.
 The menu features dishes that are inspired by seasons, local ingredients, and American cooking traditions to create one of the most magical dining experiences.